Saad-Momin00313/Saad-ALL-Spark/portfolio management/README.md

 docker ps
 ```

+### Security Best Practices

+1. API Key Security:

+   - Never commit your API key to version control
+   - Don't share your API key with others
+   - Each developer should get their own API key
+   - Rotate API keys periodically
+   - Use environment variables for sensitive data

+2. Production Deployment:
+   - Use secure secrets management
+   - Consider using cloud key management services
+   - Implement proper authentication
+   - Use HTTPS in production
+   - Regular security audits

 ### Contact

 For any issues or questions, please contact the development team.

-## Security Note

-- Never commit the `.env` file
-- Keep API keys and sensitive credentials secure
-- Use proper authentication when accessing the API endpoints
-- For production deployment, use environment variables or a secure secrets management system
-- Rotate API keys periodically and after any suspected exposure